→ Skin blistering and ulcerations due to inproper connection between skin and underlying tissue.

 - Breeding two carriers (N/jeb1 x N/jeb1) is not recommended due to the possibility of 25% of the offspring being affected.

-Test Information: This test is based on a single base pair insertion in the LAMC2 gene.
+Test information: This test detects the single basepair insertion in the LAMC2 gene.

 Cappelli, K., Brachelente, C., Passamonti, F., Flati, A., Silvestrelli, M., Capomaccio, S.: First report of junctional epidermolysis bullosa (JEB) in the Italian draft horse.
 BMC Vet Res 11:55, 2015.
 Pubmed reference: 25889423.
 DOI: 10.1186/s12917-015-0374-0.

 Milenkovic, D., Chaffaux, S., Taourit, S., Guerin, G.: A mutation in the LAMC2 gene causes the Herlitz junctional epidermolysis bullosa (H-JEB) in two French draft horse breeds Genetics Selection Evolution 35:249-56, 2003.
 Pubmed reference: 12633536.
 DOI: 10.1051/gse:2003007